Find out a little more about our governors...

 I have always been passionate about education.
 I want to dedicate my free time to working for the school.
 It has become such an important part of my life since my older daughter started there.
 I look forward to bringing my skills and passion to the position as governor and helping the school in any way possible.

-Since 2016-17 I have also been the Chair of the Friends of South Malling.
+Between 2016 and the Summer of 2019 I was also the Chair of the Friends of South Malling.

 I became a co-opted governor in September 2016.
 I work for Brighton and Hove City Council Children's Services as a lead practitioner.
 I feel very strongly about the value of education to children, and how a positive experience in primary school can have such an influence on a young person's life and opportunities.
 I have two children at the school, and have loved becoming part of the school community.
 I enjoy being outside and walking on Malling Down, music, cooking and reading.
 I am very enthusiastic about sport, but my football career was cut short after a disastrous season in goal for Boxford Rovers under 11s team: we came second bottom of the league, losing one game 25 nil (in just 60 minutes).